 We aim to provide activities which will develop the skills and confidence of those who are learning to sail while at the same time providing interesting racing for those who already have pewter mugs cluttering their mantelpieces.
 On the tortuous courses of the estuary, sailing conditions vary from a quiet glide across sunlit gentle ripples to muscle wrecking howling gales.

 Club activities are organised by a Committee elected from members, and their responsibilities include planning the racing programme, arranging racing officials, supervising safety, publishing a newsletter and encouraging social activities.

-Anybody who has a boat (or can borrow one) is welcome to enter our races, with an entry fee payable prior to the race.
+Anybody who has a boat (or can borrow or buy one) is welcome to enter our races, with an entry fee payable prior to the race.
 This is waived for members.
 The races are run in three classes (Catamarans, Lasers and Others) and small trophies are awarded to encourage winners to greater successes.
 Races are timed and results computed and posted after each race.

 Members are awarded handicaps to provide a measure of their relative skills, and in each race for each class a Handicap Trophy is awarded to winners on handicap.
 More substantial trophies are awarded in nominated races, such as the Barwon Safari and the Australia Day Aggregate, for those sailing under scratch handicap rules.

 The club has a small storage shed at the end of Ozone Road and can offer members limited storage of equipment.
 Moorings are available on a first come first served basis.
 We run a good rescue boat and have everything required for the efficient and safe execution of enjoyable racing.